 From the left-hand navigation menu, select Settings > General > Advanced Features.
 Scroll down until you see the entry for Web content filtering.
 Switch the toggle to On and Save preferences.

 Configure web content filtering policies

-Web content filtering policies specify which site categories are blocked on which machine groups.
+Web content filtering policies specify which site categories are blocked on which device groups.
 To manage the policies, go to Settings > Rules > Web content filtering.

-Use the filter to locate policies that contain certain blocked categories or are applied to specific machine groups.
+Use the filter to locate policies that contain certain blocked categories or are applied to specific device groups.

 Create a policy

 To add a new policy: